 BOTTOM LINE offers a full line of accessories and replacement parts.
-These items should be available where you purchased your 1250 or on our website at www.bottomlinefishfinders.com.
-If the dealer does not carry an item you want, ask them to special order it for you.
+These items should be available where you purchased your 3310.
+If the dealer does not carry an item you want, have him special order it for you.

 BOTTOM LINE WARRANTY AND SERVICE POLICY